secondsight/secondsight-hardware/README.md

       - "assembled": Show the assembled visor.
 Not printable!

-You can either change these parameters in the *visor.scad* file or supply them on the openscad command line if you want to automatically generate the STLs.
+You can either change these parameters in the *visor.scad* file or supply them on the OpenSCAD command line if you want to automatically generate the STLs.
 See the Makefile for examples of the use of these parameters.

 #### Experimenting with Assembled View